 Abstract.
-We discuss the application of Model-Based Diagnosis in (agent-based) planning.
-Here, a plan together with its executing agent is considered as a system to be diagnosed.
-It is assumed that the execution of a plan can be monitored by making partial observations of the results of actions.
-These observations are used to explain the observed deviations from the plan by qualifying some action instances that occur in the plan as behaving abnormally.
+We adapt the Model-Based Diagnosis framework to perform (agentbased) plan diagnosis.
+In plan diagnosis, the system to be diagnosed is a plan, consisting of a partially ordered set of instances of actions, together with its executing agent.
+The execution of a plan can be monitored by making partial observations of the results of actions.
+Like in standard model-based diagnosis, observed deviations from the expected outcomes are explained qualifying some action instances that occur in the plan as behaving abnormally.
 Unlike in standard model-based diagnosis, however, in plan diagnosis we cannot assume that actions fail independently.
-We focus on two sources of dependencies between failures: such failings may occur as the result of malfunctioning of the executing agent or may be caused by dependencies between action instances occurring in a plan.
+We focus on two sources of dependencies between failures: dependencies that arise as a result of a malfunction of the executing agent, and dependencies that arise because of dependencies between action instances occurring in a plan.
 Therefore, we introduce causal rules that relate health states of the agent and health states of actions to abnormalities of other action instances.
-These rules enable us to determine the underlying causes of plan failing and to predict future anomalies in the execution of actions.
+These rules enable us to introduce causal set and causal effect diagnoses that use the underlying causes of plan failing to explain deviations and to predict future anomalies in the execution of actions.